swcarpentry/visualization-novice/_episodes/07-ggplot.md

 - "Use `ggplot2` to visualize and analyze data."
 ---

++ `ggplot2` implements the notion that every plot is drawn by adding layers on top of one another - just like as if you were drawing.

 Suppose you were asked to draw a graph.
-Before drawing, you would possibly have several questions on how to draw is.
-For instance, which __data__ should be __mapped__ to the plot:  is it the relationship between a categorical and a continuous variable, or the relationship between two continuous variable?
-Similarly, which __geometrical__ representations should you use: a bar, a point or a density line?
-Once you determine these informations, how does the appearance, the __aesthetic__, of the geometrical elements would look like?
-It is this reasoning from the Grammar of Graphicas that it is used in the `ggplot2` package.
+Before drawing, you would possibly have several questions on how to do it:
+1. Which __data__ should be __mapped__ into the plot:  is it the relationship between a categorical and a continuous variable, or that between two continuous variables;

-`ggplot2` implements the notion that every plot is drawn by adding layers on top of one another - just like as if you were drawing.
+2. Which __geometrical__ representation should you use: a bar, a point or a density line?
+3. You may also determine the appearance, the __aesthetic__, of the geometrical
+ elements: are they going to be colored or filled?
+If they are a point, should it be a circle, a square or a triangle?

+It is this reasoning from the Grammar of Graphics that is used to create plots in the `ggplot2` package.

 Implement histogram for "How was the population of Africa distributed across the continent by country in 2007?"